Chelsea Houska Reveals Parenting Tactic Cole DeBoer Does That She Doesn’t Agree With

 Sharing a conversation that she had with her husband, Chelsea explained the situation.

 “Me (LAST NIGHT)- you have to stop bribing Watson with treats to do everything.
 Cole (7AM!!!!
-Overheard on the baby monitor)- “hey buddy ya gotta get up to take sissy to school..then we can go get a cake pop”
+Overheard on the baby monitor)- ‘hey buddy ya gotta get up to take sissy to school..then we can go get a cake pop'”

 The tweet had over 11,000 likes and 285 retweets.
 It sounds like the Teen Mom 2 star’s followers could relate.

 Chelsea wasn’t done, though.
-She then went on to share a text message that she and Cole had that morning after she overheard him on the baby monitor.
+She then went on to share a text message exchange, via Twitter, that she and Cole had that morning after she overheard him on the baby monitor.

 Writing in all caps, Chelsea texted her husband, “I SAID NO MORE BRIBING WITH TREEEEEEAAATTTTSSSSE!”